sematext/docs/docs/logs/archiving.md

   </a>
 </div>

-You can configure a Logs App to forward all the logs it receives to an S3-compatible object store.
+You can configure each Logs App to compress and store all logs it receives to an S3-compatible object store.

 ### How do I configure archiving for my Logs App?